Go to navigation

 To start making the most of this fantastic opportunity, you need

 to do three things:

 Register your details, ensuring you select Medway

 Council as your housing provider from the drop-down list.

 Select your modules, and start learning!

-The Draft Homelessness Prevention Strategy 2014-16
+The Draft Housing Strategy 2014-16 sets out our

-Development team to have you say.
+Development team to have your say.

 Housing in Medway